Monday, 20 November 2023

 It is apparent that most of these 10,000 poets (if that is the true figure!) don’t get much attention.
 But it is also apparent that there are quite a few people who don’t get published and who show up as readers at Open Mike events.
 Stannard and I have been discussing this phenomenon recently.
 They may not have enough poems for a book, in fact, but it is safe to say that they experience a certain frustration and that they might write more if they got more attention and kudos.

 A guess might say that most of the people who read modern poetry regularly want to be poets themselves.
 This is democratic and suggests a scene open to talent.
-But there is also a certain admixture of frustration to admiration in the process of being a successful competitor.
+But there is also a certain admixture of frustration with admiration, in the process of being a successful competitor.
 Poetry has a magnetic attraction which quite a few thousand people feel; not all those people reach the position on stage, the role in the cast, which they would ideally like to have.
 I am not saying this is unstable, or that the people who compose the scene want to subvert it.

 I became interested in these themes while reviewing Fiona Sampson’s book Beyond the Lyric, which must have been in around 2009.
 Sampson says that about 200 books of poetry were being published each year.
 If we take that to mean books by individual authors, the true figure was around 7 times that much.
 Sampson had a vision of a small intimate community, where a few figures had Expertise and were able to nurture the talented (and confused?).
-This is a powerful vision but what emerges from looking at the true figures is a large scene without intimacy, where most people are invisible and feel excluded, and the possibility of “expertise” is greatly in question.
+This is a powerful vision, but what emerges from looking at the true figures is a large scene without intimacy, where most people are invisible and feel excluded, and the possibility of “expertise” is greatly in question.
 This is a more depressing vision.
-Raising the curtain on larger numbers of Outsiders may be honest but it also brings a problem to our attention.
+Raising the curtain on larger numbers of Outsiders may be honest, but it also brings a problem to our attention.
 Sampson as editor of Poetry Review was probably reading more poetry submissions than any other editor, at the time, and I am sure that she wanted to nurture people – this is what shows up in the book.
-But as the reader for PR she must have seen that there were thousands of poets hoping to get in and that the door was not open for all of them.
+But as the reader for PR she must have seen that there were thousands of poets hoping to get in, and that the door was not open for all of them.

 This is a point where we can talk about "gatekeepers".
-It is literally true that one person can prevent you from publishing in Poetry Review and from reaching the audience which you think is your right.
+It is literally true that one person can prevent you from publishing in Poetry Review, and from reaching the audience which you think is your right.
 But there are 200 poetry magazines and you can try any of them.
 If you don't like the magazines, you can publish on the internet.
 So the idea of one single gate is vacuous.
 Actually, if 200 people turn your poem down, it may be a bad poem.
 Result - a gatekeeper is actually someone who spends much of their time reading bad poems.
 This is not a privileged and enviable condition.

-It sounds perverse if you have thousands of people who want to be on the inside of a group and they are all left on the outside.
-I think rather that those people constitute the thing which has an inside and also that they are all on the inside.
+It sounds perverse, if you have thousands of people who want to be on the inside of a group and they are all left on the outside.
+I think rather that those people constitute the thing which has an inside, and also that they are all on the inside.
 The intimacy is created by poems and it is empathy which places you on the inside of it.
 If you can’t deliver that then you are going to be stuck.

 This may be the moment to expose my wish for ten different writers to produce a book on modern poetry from ten different standpoints.
 This would certainly relieve the invisible pressure on me to be universal in my coverage, which I cannot bring about.
-Sampson’s book baffled me because it hardly ever overlapped with my own feelings.
+Sampson’s book baffled me because it hardly ever overlapped with my own attractions.
 I finally concluded that the reason for this is that what happens to her inside a volume of poems is quite different from what happens to me, in the same book, with the same sequence of words.
-That answer is satisfying but it just leaves us with the suspicion that what I write does not expose, or predict, to people what they will feel in the poem.
+That answer is satisfying, but it just leaves us with the suspicion that what I write does not expose, or predict, to people what they will feel in the poem.
 So the goal of criticism cannot be attained.
-All the same if you take Sampson's book and mine that leaves only another eight mutually incompatible (and reinforcing?) works to go.
+All the same, if you take Sampson's book and mine that leaves only another eight mutually incompatible (and reinforcing?) works to go.

-Wednesday 21 June 2023
+Wednesday, 21 June 2023

 beautiful feelings (again)